-Imagine a future in which the majority of the meals we consume are being delivered on-demand.
-A world in which cooking is considered a crafty artsy activity instead of a basic survival skill.
-Think of food being ordered in seconds, customized according to the eater's dietary requirements and preferences and delivered by a drone at your balcony within 20 minutes still steaming.
+Imagine a reality in which the majority of the meals we consume are being delivered on-demand.
+A world in which cooking is considered a crafty artsy activity instead of a basic human survival skill.
+Food is ordered in a matter of seconds, customized for the eater and is delivered by a robot at your door within 20 minutes still steaming.

 That reality is not as far as you might think.

 I remember my grandma telling us stories of her growing chickens in the back yard to get eggs.
 Somewhere along the way though, buying eggs from the grocery store became a better buck-for-your-bank over doing it yourself.
 In the same way in which buying eggs from the supermarket became a better solution than raising chickens, in a long enough time frame, cooking food will be extinct in the exact same fashion.

 But how might we get there..?

 Primarily two approaches: getting a bigger piece of the food delivery pie and increase the size of the pie itself.
 The former refers to winning over the competition in the existing feed delivery space; capturing more of the market.
 The later refers to expanding to adjacent verticals to food delivery in the pursuit of enriching the income sources.